thomasstep/authentication-service/README.md

 ### Events

 - `emailVerification` is emitted for the main purpose of sending an email asynchronously to verify that an entered email address is valid.
-- `updateUserCount` is emitted for the main purpose of incrementing the user count on an application.
 - `passwordReset` is emitted for the main purpose of sending an email asynchronously to start the password reset process by validing email ownership.
+- `deleteUser` is emitted for the main purpose of deleting a user.